 He famously used his own experiences, both positive and negative, to guide the athletic careers of his sons.
 By “capitalizing on their natural sibling competitiveness” and creating a carefully monitored training regimen in their impressive home gym, “he helped each of his sons take charge of his own athletic destiny”.

-His own grandfather, and Rob’s great-grandfather, Ignatius J. Gronkowski was an outstanding cyclist in the 1920s who held five world records and competed for the U.S. in the 1924 Paris Olympics, which featured in the 1981 movie “Chariots of Fire”.
+His own grandfather, and Rob’s great-grandfather, Ignatius J. Gronkowski was an outstanding cyclist in the 1920s who held five world records and competed for the United States in the 1924 Paris Olympics, which featured in the 1981 movie “Chariots of Fire”.